 Cosmetics and Skincare

-Many cosmetic products include frankincense essential oil for its fragrant aroma, but it may have other benefits.
+Many cosmetic products include frankincense oil for its fragrant aroma, but it may have other benefits.
 Initial research shows promise when looking at frankincense essential oil benefits for skin, particularly in regards to tissue remodeling.
 This may be of particular interest to those who suffer from acne or scarring, particularly on the face.

 This potential ability to repair and regenerate tissues means frankincense may also prove beneficial in reducing signs and symptoms of aging.
 When added to products it may help improve skin tone by reducing age spots, scarring, and other appearances of sun damage.

-Though more research is necessary, an initial study found frankincense essential oil to show indications of improving sleep quality.
+Though more research is necessary, an initial study found frankincense to show indications of improving sleep quality.
 This means it may also prove beneficial in terms of stress management.
 One of the major causes of stress is not getting enough sleep.

 A great way to obtain these benefits is through natural room sprays.
-All you need to make a natural air freshener is a spray bottle, a few drops of frankincense oil and warm water.
+All you need to make a natural air freshener is a spray bottle, a few drops of the oil and warm water.
 Then simply mist onto linens, pillows, and furniture to help combat stress and fatigue.

 When it comes to health purposes, one of the best essential oils to blend frankincense is with myrrh.
 This is for the following reasons: